jac307/documentation-Estuary/README.md

 # documentation-Estuary

-This is a documentation for everyone that wants to use their own media (video, image, sounds) in [Estuary](https://estuary.mcmaster.ca/)
+In the following documentation you will find several approached to use in [Estuary](https://estuary.mcmaster.ca/) for:
++ Importing/Using your own Media (sound samples, videos, images, gifs) from GitHub
++ Writing and using JSoLangs
++ Using/Adapt view system

+## Index

 + [Tutoriales / Tutoriales](Tutorials/README.md)

 + [Sound Samples / Samples de Sonido](Sound/README.md)